-As disclosed in Note 15 to the financial statements, the Group has subscribed for 50.1% of equity interest in a newly incorporated company, Season Global Trading Pte.
-Ltd. ("SGT"), during the reporting year.
+The Group held for 50.1% of equity interest in Season Global Trading Pte.
+Ltd. ("SGT").
 The remaining 49.9% equity interest in SGT is held by a third party.

 Management exercised judgement in determining whether the Group has control over SGT and is exposed, or has right to variable returns from its involvement in SGT.
 In exercising its judgement, management determined that the Group has ownership interest and voting rights and that it has the ability to control SGT's board composition and governance.
 Management noted that SGT's board has the practical authority and responsibility to set business strategy and direct the business operations of SGT, including the forms of business arrangements and SGT's relationship with customers, suppliers and other stakeholders.
 Management made its determination having due regard to the Group's rights under the shareholders' agreement and SGT's current business arrangement and practices.